grokify/ringcentral-rss/README.md

 Ruby library to create XML syndication feeds for RingCentral `message-store` REST API responses.

-This library was originally created in response to a question on (archiving RingCentral SMS data using Smarsh via a RSS feed](https://devcommunity.ringcentral.com/ringcentraldev/topics/archive-sms-using-rss).
+This library was originally created in response to a question on [archiving RingCentral SMS data using Smarsh via a RSS feed](https://devcommunity.ringcentral.com/ringcentraldev/topics/archive-sms-using-rss).

 ## Installation